 Table of Contents

 During pregnancy, a baby's eyes grow around a central seam, and after about seven weeks, that seam should close.
-When it does not, a coloboma forms.
+When it doesn't, coloboma forms.

 Coloboma is a fancy word for gap, and it can affect almost any part of the eye, including the iris, the cornea, or the eyelid.

 The gap represents a weakness in the eye, and that can lead to other health issues, including glaucoma and retinal detachment.
-There is no treatment to seal up the fissure, but regular eye exams can help doctors spot associated issues before they steal your vision.
+There's no treatment to seal up the fissure, but regular eye exams can help doctors spot associated issues before they steal your vision.

 What Is Coloboma?

-The National Eye Institute says a coloboma can form on the:
+The National Eye Institute says coloboma can form on the:

 - Eyelid.
 A part of the upper or lower lid is missing.
 This can look like a notch, or it can have a ragged edge.

 - Macula.
 This structure in the back of your eye is responsible for full-color vision.
-A macular coloboma refers to a hole in this vital structure.
-You will not be able to see this coloboma in a mirror, but your doctor will see it during an exam.
+Macular coloboma refers to a hole in this vital structure.
+You won't be able to see this coloboma in a mirror, but your doctor will see it during an exam.

 - Lens.
 This part of the eye focuses light on the back of the eye.
-A coloboma here typically looks like a dip or a notch.
-You will not be able to see this gap.
+Coloboma here typically looks like a dip or a notch.
+You won't be able to see this gap.